babasaraki/iandow.github.io/_posts/2018-10-25-Field_Studies_in_Computer_Vision.md

 ### How big is too big for stream messages?

 A message-oriented API writes an entire message on a single call.
 A file-oriented API opens a connection and does multiple writes over a possibly long period of time, and finally the connection is closed.
-Not surprisingly, Kafka, and by simple extension, MapR streams use a message-oriented API.
-Message-oriented API s are not really good for writing large objects.
-Languages often have memory limits, objects that are very last may not even entirely exist in memory in one time and so on.
-This generally means that sending very large messages is A mistake.
-Better is to write a file and include the name in a message.
-Now we actually can support really big messages if you change the config.
-That does mean that you should do that.
-Long before you have a gb sized message, you will have left the design sweet spot of messages.
+Not surprisingly, Kafka, and by simple extension, MapR-ES use a message-oriented API.
+Message-oriented APIs are not really good for writing large objects.
+Languages often have memory limits, objects that are very large may not even entirely exist in memory at one time, and so on.
+This generally means that sending very large messages is a mistake.

 The default maximum message size for MapR-ES is 10MB.
-Although you can increase this threshold, so you could stream high resolution images for example, I would not recommend doing so.
-I expect things to work best/well at 1MB or less.
-This isn't a tech limit as much as an API issue combined with pragmatics such as the cost of ignoring some messages.
+You can increase this threshold but I would not recommend doing so.
+The design sweet spot is for message sizes of 1MB or less.
+This isn't a technical limit as much as an API issue combined with pragmatics such as the cost of ignoring some messages.

-If you really feel compelled to put things larger than 10-20 MB, consider the alternative of writing objects to files with references from messages.
-In fact, this raises one of the virtues of having a data platform, like MapR, that enables files and streams to coexist within a single filesystem namespace.
+If you really feel compelled to put things larger than 10-20 MB, consider the alternative of writing objects to a file then publishing their full path to a stream.
+In fact, this raises one of the virtues of having a converged data platform, like MapR, that enables files and streams to coexist within a single filesystem namespace.

 ## Challenge #2: Are videos too fast for streams?